Khaaz/AxonCore/README.md

 ### Honorable mentions
 - [Jack](https://github.com/InATrance) for support and interesting talk when starting this.
 - [Santhosh-Annamalai](https://github.com/Santhosh-Annamalai) for helping me in building documentation.
-- Contributors for paricipating and helping in this project.
+- Contributors for participating and helping in this project.